edgeguide/expect/README.md

 <details>
 <summary><strong><i>array</i></strong></summary>

-Checks whether the parameter is an array or not.
-Each child in the array can be further validated with the `items` option.
+Expects the parameter to be an array.
+Each array item can be validated with the `items` option.
 Arrays and objects may be nested by combining the `items` and `keys` options.

 ```javascript
 const expect = require('@edgeguideab/expect');